cozy/cozy-client/docs/react-integration.md

  - `hasMore`: the fetches being paginated, this property indicates if there are more documents to load

-You can also pass a function intead of a direct query.
+You can also pass a function instead of a direct query.
 Your function will be given the props of the component and should return the requested query:

 ```jsx
 import { Query } from 'cozy-client'